 closet makeover diaries: key pieces

-about a month ago i shared my (likely too ambitious) determination to get my closet under control once and for all - you can find that post here. today i'm back with a narrowed down update on the key pieces i figured out work for me, and an overview of the staples that i learned i'll actually wear.
+awhile ago i shared my (likely too ambitious) determination to get my closet under control once and for all - you can find that post here. today i'm back with a narrowed down update on the key pieces i figured out work for me, and an overview of the staples that i learned i'll actually wear.

 for so long i was literally the queen of finding something cool that i loved and deciding 'i want to be the type of person who wears this.' now and then, i might actually surprise myself and become that person, but 9 times out of 10 the cool new piece just sat bummed out in the back of my closet until it was time to purge again. so i made it my mission to get a sense of the pieces that both make me feel like i'm making a new statement and also truly fit my lifestyle.